Silica Dust Safety for Concrete Cutting Pros

 What Is Crystalline Silica?

-Crystalline silica (primarily quartz) is a mineral found in concrete, morite, brick, block, sandstone, granite, and virtually all masonry materials.
+Crystalline silica (primarily quartz) is a mineral found in concrete, mortar, brick, block, sandstone, granite, and virtually all masonry materials.
 When these materials are cut, ground, drilled, or crushed, fine silica particles become airborne.
 Particles smaller than 10 microns are “respirable” — they penetrate deep into the lungs and cause damage that accumulates over years of exposure.

 OSHA Silica Standard (29 CFR 1926.1153)